ashishbaipalli23/OnlineCourierServices/README.md

 ## 🔧 Features

-- User registration and login (Customer, Admin, Delivery Agent)
+🔐 Authentication System — Secure login and registration for customers and delivery agents.

-- Courier booking with dynamic cost and delivery date calculation
+📦 Courier Booking Module — Book couriers with automatic cost and delivery time calculation based on distance.

-- Secure payment system with payment history
+💳 Payment Integration — Track courier charges with support for different payment methods and a payment history dashboard.

-- Real-time delivery tracking for customers
+🚚 Delivery Tracking — Real-time updates and delivery status tracking for customers.

-- Delivery history and performance stats for delivery agents
+🧾 Delivery History — Delivery agents can view a complete history of all completed deliveries.

-- Review system (submit and view reviews for completed orders)
+🌟 Review & Rating System — Customers can submit one-time reviews for delivered orders and view past feedback.

-- Admin panel for managing users, couriers, and payments
+⚙️ Admin Panel — Manage users, staff, and all courier activity centrally.
 ---

 ## 🛠️ Technologies Used